 Take a Nole to Work!

 The FSUshadow Program connects students with employers, community partners, alumni, and friends of the university for one-day job shadowing opportunities to provide exposure to a wide variety of career fields and industries.
-FSUshadow, planned for the 2016-2017 winter and spring break, invites all FSU undergraduate and graduate level students to participate in this program.
+FSUshadow, planned for spring, summer, and winter academic calendar breaks, invites all FSU undergraduate and graduate level students to participate in this program.
 Students who participate in FSUshadow will gain knowledge and skills related to career decision making and critical career competencies while in college.

-We invite you to serve as a FSUshadow Host for FSUshadow Student Participants and “Take a Nole to Work!”
+We invite you to serve as a FSUshadow Host and “Take a Nole to Work!”

 Why host a FSUshadow Student Participant?